kingmoc/product-list-cjs-react/README.md

 ### STEP 4.
 Displaying the Product Info:

-We now have a variable `products` which is an array of objects and each object being a particular product.
-We want to take that data and display it for the world to see!
+You now have a variable `products` which is an array of objects and each object being a particular product.
+You next want to take that data and display it for customers to see!
 Let's map over the array and pass down each product data as a prop to the `<ProductCard />` component.

 ```javascript
  return (